surister/cratedb-guide/docs/admin/performance/inserts/bulk.rst

 file descriptors and memory) as small as possible.

 When importing data, you should set the number of replicas to a minimum, ideally zero.
-If the import fails, you can `drop`_ the table and import again.
+If the import fails, you can :ref:`drop <crate-reference:drop-table>` the table and import again.
 When the import succeeds, adjust the number of replicas according to your `availability`_ requirements.

 For example, the ``CREATE TABLE`` statement we used before could be changed to the following::